igrqb/jnr-graphviz/README.md

 # jnr-graphviz
-### Java bindings for simple io.github.igrqb.jnr.graphviz.Graphviz commands using JNR
+### Java bindings for simple Graphviz commands using JNR

-Expects io.github.igrqb.jnr.graphviz.Graphviz to be installed on the target system, e.g.:
+Expects Graphviz to be installed on the target system, e.g.:

 * Ubuntu: `sudo apt install graphviz libgraphviz-dev`
 * Fedora: `sudo dnf in graphviz graphviz-devel`